 § 303.3.
 Offense Gravity Score—general.

-(a) An Offense Gravity Score is given for each offense.
+(a) An Offense Gravity Score is assigned to each offense based on the elements of the conviction offense and the classification of the crime.
 The Offense Gravity Scores are located in § 303.15.

 (b) Subcategorized offenses.
-Certain offenses are subcategorized and scored by the Commission according to the particular circumstances of the offense.
+Certain conviction offenses are subcategorized according to the particular circumstances of the offense.
+A subcategorized offense is assigned multiple offense gravity scores based on additional sentencing factors, which the court determines at sentencing.
 The court determines which Offense Gravity Score, located in § 303.15, applies.
 These offenses are designated by an asterisk [*].

 (c) Inchoate offenses.
 Inchoate offenses are scored as follows: